 Spaces of generators for the 2x2 complex matrix algebra.
 With Ben Williams.
 In New York Journal of Mathematics.
 This is a concise version of my master's thesis below.
 2024.

-My master's thesis focused on homotopical approximations to the classifying space of PGL(n, C) (in the style of this paper) and how these approximations relate to bounding the minimal number of generators of an Azumaya algebra.
+My master's thesis focused on using homotopical approximations to the classifying space BPGL(2, C) to bound the minimal number of generators of a degree 2 Azumaya algebra.

 Classifying spaces for topological Azumaya algebras.
 MSc Thesis.
 2020.